-We draw attention to Note 32(a) of the financial statements, which describes the uncertainty relating to the outcome of the lawsuit filed against the Company by Customer Loyalty Solutions Sdn.
-Bhd..
-Our option is not modified with respect to this matter.
+We draw attention to Note 33(a) of the financial statements, which describes the uncertainty relating to the outcome of the lawsuit filed against the Company by Customer Loyalty Solutions Sdn.
+Bhd.
+(In Liquidation).
+Our opinion is not modified with respect to this matter.